m-anish/APC1/README.md

 - **MicroPython**: For providing an excellent platform for embedded programming.
 - **ChatGPT**: For assisting with code and documentation snippets.

-## Contact
+## Get involved

-For any issues, feel free to open an issue on this repository.
+* For any issues, feel free to open an issue on this repository.
+* Contributions in the form of Pull Requests are welcome.